flutter/website/src/content/get-started/fwe/user-input.md

 ### Chip

 `Chip` is a compact way of representing an attribute, text, entity, or action for a specific context.
 Specialized `Chip` widgets exist for specific use cases:

 - [InputChip][] represents a complex piece of information, such as an entity (person, place, or thing), or conversational text, in a compact form.
 - [ChoiceChip][] allows a single selection from a set of options.
   Choice chips contain related descriptive text or categories.
 - [FilterChip][] uses tags or descriptive words to filter content.
 - [ActionChip][] represents an action related to primary content.

 Every `Chip` widget requires a `label`.
-It can optionally have an `avatar` (such as an icon or a user's profile picture) and `onDeleted` callback, which shows a delete icon that when triggered, deletes the chip.
-A `Chip`'s appreance can also be customized by setting a number of optional parameters such as `shape`, `color`, `iconTheme`, etc.
+It can optionally have an `avatar` (such as an icon or a user's profile picture) and an `onDeleted` callback, which shows a delete icon that when triggered, deletes the chip.
+A `Chip` widget's appearance can also be customized by setting a number of optional parameters such as `shape`, `color`, and `iconTheme`.

 You will typically use `Wrap`, a widget that displays its children in multiple horizontal or vertical runs, to make sure your chips wrap and